simonsobs/socs/docs/agents/chopper_mc2000b.rst

 OCS Site Config
 ````````````````

-To configure the Holography FPGA Agent we need to add a FPGAAgent block to our
+To configure the Thorlabs MC2000B chopper Agent we need to add a ControllerAgent block to our
 ocs configuration file.
 Here is an example configuration block using all of the
 available arguments::